babaganosch/GameMakerScaffolding/README.md

   <img src="https://raw.githubusercontent.com/babaganosch/open_storage/master/culling_0.gif">
 </p>

-## Notes
+# Notes
 The project also contains some other convenient stuff, like singleton keywords, easy memory cleanup for persistent objects, stress-test macro and easy logging functionality.

 There is __A LOT__ of areas of improvement in this project.
 Most of the modules, and code, is simply copy-pasted from my prior projects.
 For example, I think that the terminal module should be reworked from scratch.
 Game size is currently hardcoded in a very ugly way.
 I'm not sure but I suspect rendering objects with shaders will cause a lot of unnecessary batch breaking.
 The code could be commented much better as well.

-Light system should probably be implemented as rgba16f surfaces and blurring shaders could be dropped (Thanks <a href="https://twitter.com/XorDev/status/1632159728510857216?s=20">XOR</a> for the idea), when available on master release of GMS.
+Light system should probably be implemented as rgba16f surfaces and blurring shaders could be dropped (Thank you <a href="https://twitter.com/XorDev/status/1632159728510857216">XOR</a> for the idea), when available on the stable release of GMS.
+On top of this, I would also try to implement shadow casting to the light system.

+Want to support me? <a href="https://ko-fi.com/larsandersson">Buy me a coffee or whatever</a>